 Don’t do that, my loves.
 When you refuse the little choices, you commit to paralysis.

 So make some badass choices today.

 Let go of the things that are probably never going to really get done; just cross ’em off your list.
 Proactively say no to the commitments that make everything else feel frantic.
 And for heaven’s sake, throw out those ratty flats and that hideous canary costume.
 Choose orange.
 Choose pink.
 Choose white space.
-Choose The Queen Sweep Master Class.
+Choose The Queen Sweep Challenge.
 Say yes.
 Say no. But choose.
 It’ll propel you forward faster than anything else I know.